 My research experience gave me the impression there are three main categories of cruise: cheap, moderate and high-end.
 The price difference between those three is vast!
 Trust me, once you get on your boat and set sail you’ll be able to spot the high-end boats a mile off.

 Once you’ve got a budget in mind you’ll be able to make faster decisions about whether or not a cruise is going to meet your needs.
 Bear in mind that when it comes to cruises you get what you pay for, there are budget cruises for as little as $55US for a two-day cruise.
-But if you’re paying little and expecting a lot, you may be disappointed so choose a cruise budget that meets your personal needs and expectations for the trip.
+But if you’re paying little and expecting a lot, you may be disappointed so choose a cruising budget that meets your personal needs and expectations for the trip.

 Get an idea of what you want to see